SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 ## Overview

 In this section, we will learn the basics of HTCondor in submitting and monitoring workloads, or "jobs".
+The typical cycle for a job is:

-The jobs are submitted through the submit host.
-The submitted jobs are executed on the remote worker node(s) and the logs and, if configured, outputs are transfered back to the login node.
-In the HTCondor job submit file, we have to describe how to execute the program and transfer data.
+1. Job is submitted through the submit host
+2. Job is executed on the remote worker node.
+3. Job executes or fails and the logs and, if configured, outputs are transfered back to the login node.

+In HTCondor we use a job submit file to describe how to execute the program, transfer data, and what the system requirements of a job are.

 <!-- ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-quickstart/master/Images/jobSubmit.png) -->